Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Namibia - Namib Sand Sea.md

 LOCAL HUMAN POPULATION
 ----------------------

-The area is locally uninhabited except for indigenous nomads, the Topnaar !Nama, a San people, now living in scattered settlements along the Kuiseb River.
+The area is locally uninhabited except for indigenous nomads, the Topnaar Nama, a San people, now living in scattered settlements along the Kuiseb River.
 At most, 400 live in the buffer zone.
 They traditionally reared animals, gardened, hunted and harvested wild fruits, notably the !nara melons, but their population is now reduced because the young mostly work in nearby towns and many traditions are being lost.
 Human activities at Sandwich Harbour have included fishing, guano collection and hunting.
 Until recently, the northern end of the Sperrgebeit (protected/off-limit) diamond mining area north of Luderitz, half owned by de Beers, was exploited, but it remains pristine where not mined.

 VISITORS AND VISITOR FACILITIES
 --------------------------------